trandunz/GDP04_Adv.Graphics/OpenGL4/README.txt

 	- Applied the noise heightmap to another terrain and gave it textures and lighting.

+	- Another quad has beeen added to the scene.
+It has an animated texture that usess perlin noise, making it look as if moss is growing over a period of time.

 	----------------------------------
 	Fog, 3D Texture and Mouse Picking
 	----------------------------------